 At Tahoe Forest Orthopedics & Sports Medicine, our team of dedicated orthopedic experts is here for you.
 Our specialty-trained and knowledgeable hip replacement surgeons are backed by the latest state-of-the-art technology and have extensive experience to bring you the very best in orthopedic care.
 Our hip doctors have the surgical and nonsurgical expertise you need to reach your goals.

 If you are experiencing hip pain due to a chronic condition, like hip arthritis, and are considering joint replacement or other options, call (530) 587-7461 to schedule an appointment with one of our expert hip surgeons or request an appointment online.
-We have convenient locations in Truckee and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.